Summary for Steatoda nobilis (Araneae)

 Status

 The species was first reported from near Torquay by Pickard-Cambridge (1879) and described from Britain by Snazell & Jones (1993).
 It is assumed to be introduced and is now naturalised in southern counties of England.
-It is extremely abundant in some places.
+It has been frequent in the southern coastal counties of England for a great many years, and is nowadays frequent and abundant in many areas of southern England and increasingly further north.

 Original author of profile: P. Lee